I DON'T OWN GHOSTBUSTERS, OR ANYTHING AFFILIATED WITH IT. I AM MAKING NO PROFIT OFF THIS.

 They walked through the main doors of the Library and Ray turned to Peter and said, "Of course, you forget, Peter, that I was present at an undersea, unexplained, mass sponge migration."

-"Seriously?"
-Rose asked.
-Ray nodded and Peter said, "Oh, Ray, those sponges migrated about a foot and a half."
+"Oh, Ray, those sponges migrated about a foot and a half," Peter said dismissively.

 Peter tapped the table with his knuckles and said in a spooky voice, "Egooonnn."